What level of skier do I need to be?

 How much hiking or traversing is required?

 The majority of the tour is enjoyed skiing downhill, but there are several uphill traverses and a couple of places where side stepping is necessary.
 It's important to be in good physical condition and feel comfortable walking with skis on.
 Walking with skis on is referred to as Side-Stepping and is used for inclined traverses on soft or hard snow.
 The larger surface area helps keep skiers on top of the snow & the "hold" of the skis metal edges helps keep the skiers in control.

 Do I take my skis off to hike?

 No, the tour is designed for guests to keep their skis on.
 However, depending on the desire of the group (or part of the group), there are a couple of places where you have the option of boot packing uphill for more powder turns.
 If part of the group wants to hike and part doesn't, we can split the group for that section of the tour.

-Do I need telemark or other backcountry gear to go on the tour?
+Do I need backcountry touring setup to go on the tour?

-No, the tour is designed to be skied on alpine gear.
+No, the tour is designed to be skied on your alpine or telemark gear.
 However, if you normally ski on telemark or AT gear then, of course, those set-ups will work great.
 Please remember to use the gear you're most comfortable skiing on.
 We do suggest that you have powder baskets on your poles to help make the hikes easier and for under $10 they won't put you out.

 Do I need climbing skins?